-This is a large course and while we would like to correspond with each of you individually, that can get out of hand quite quickly.
+This is a large course and while we would like to correspond with each of you individually, that can get out of hand quickly.
 To help us make this process efficient, please follow the guidelines below.
 This will allow us to answer all your questions and also have time to work on making the course better.

-- Piazza: This is an online discussion board.
-If you have content related questions or questions of general interest, check here to see if it has been answered and if not, ask it here.
-This way all students can benefit from the answer.
-If you know the answer to someone else's questions, please respond.
-Piazza can help you all learn together.
-The TAs and I will monitor it for appropriate behaviour and administration questions, but it is primarily for student-to-student interaction like an online study group and not a substitute for our office hours.
-If you want a personal answer to your question from us, stop by office hours. - Course email: eco206@utoronto.ca.
+- Piazza: This is an online discussion board meant to facilitate student-to-student interaction so everyone can benefit from the answers.
+It is not an online helpdesk to reach course staff.
+We are happy to answer your questions in-person during office hours. - Course email: eco206@utoronto.ca.
 Use this email for all course-related questions.
-For example: questions regarding individual issues about Accessibility accommodations, Quercus quizzes, assessments, etc. Emails about course content will be redirected to the discussion boards and office hours. - Prof. Freitas: k.freitas@utoronto.ca.
+For example: questions regarding individual issues about Accessibility accommodations, Quercus quizzes, assessments, etc. We will redirect emails about course content to the more appropriate discussion boards and office hours. - Prof. Freitas: k.freitas@utoronto.ca.
 Use this email for course problems that require immediate attention (e.g broken links etc.) or for personal problems.

-You should only email us from your UofT email or via Quercus as we will ignore any other email addresses (e.g. gmail etc.).
-Please include ECO206 in the subject line and your student number at the end of every email.
+Please email us only from your UofT email or via Quercus.
+We will ignore any other email addresses (e.g. gmail etc.).
+Include ECO206 in the subject line and your student number at the end of every email.
 It helps us find correspondence with you efficiently.
 If we can answer your email briefly, we will try to respond to within 3 business days.
 If you do not get a reply please check Quercus, the syllabus or drop by office hours.